craigbruenderman/blog/content/posts/git-part-1/index.md

 Easy enough, we can see that it created a hidden .git directory with a handful of files and sub-directories.
 This is how an empty Git repo initially begins, and there is currently nothing that for it to keep track of.

-### Git Staging & Commit
+### Git Staging

 Commits are discrete point in time snapshots of a repository as it changes.
 To create commits, we first create or move files into the repo and tell Git to start keeping track of them.
 You can see I used `touch` to create `example.txt` and `example2.txt`, and then ran `git status`.
 Git replies that it sees those files present in the repo directory, but it is not tracking them yet.
-After `git add .`, those files are now being tracked and are in a Staging area which Git calls the **index**, so that they are marked to be included during the next Commit.
+After `git add .`, those files are now being tracked in a Staging area which Git calls the **index**, so that they are marked to be acted upon in the next Commit.

 ![](/images/git-commit.png)

+To unstage a file that has been added to the staging area but not yet committed use `git restore --staged <filename>`.

+### Git Commit

 Next I use `git commit -m "Commit comment here` to actually affect the commit, and this snapshot of changes has been recorded in Git.
 If you issue only `git commit` without the comment argument, Git will open your editor and ask you to input the commit comment right there.
 Then I made a change to example2.txt, ran `git status` to see that Git noticed it has changed, staged it with `git add`, and made my second commit to this repo.
 It might not initially make sense that one must add files to Git repeatedly, so think of `git add` as adding a certain file in a certain state, and know that any time you want to record the changed state, you must `git add` the file again.